Smartkin/godot-fangame-engine/README.md

 If you are making an issue, please make a good description as to what exactly you want to be added and why

 # Code style
-When you contribute something by yourself please keep the code style used throughout the engine, that includes using brackets in if statements, not using semicolons(;) at the end of statements, using camelCase for function and variable names, use [static typing](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/static_typing.html) only
+When you contribute something by yourself please keep the code style used throughout the engine.
+Style used is the style recommended by Godot engine in its [documentation](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_styleguide.html) and also use [static typing](https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/static_typing.html) only

 # Contact
 * Discord: Smartkin#7777